digininja/DVWA/README.md

 ## Ansible playbook install
 Easy way to install DVWA is to use this Ansible playbook playbook https://github.com/L1ghtn1ng/dvwa-ansible

+Any issues using this, please report problems to https://github.com/L1ghtn1ng/dvwa-ansible/issues and not to the DVWA team

 ## Download and install as a docker container
 - [dockerhub page](https://hub.docker.com/r/vulnerables/web-dvwa/)
 `docker run --rm -it -p 80:80 vulnerables/web-dvwa`